 Price Per Graft

-Houston Hair Transplant Center charges $4.50 per graft, which saves you a remarkable amount of hard-earned money when you compare it to the competition.
+Houston Hair Transplant Center charges as low as $4.50 per graft, which saves you a remarkable amount of hard-earned money when you compare it to the competition.

 Other clinics start their FUE pricing at $6 per unit, but some of them rack up fees closer to $11 for one graft!
 And if you think that sounds outrageous, just look at how FUE stacks up against the outdated follicular unit transplant (FUT) method.